SonarSource/sonarlint-intellij/README.md

     ./gradlew :its:runIdeForUiTests -PrunIdeDirectory=<IDE_PATH> &

-Please note that the IDE must be in foreground while tests are executed.
+Please note that the IDE must be in the foreground while tests are executed.

 How to develop in IntelliJ
 --------------------------